The ultimate web accessibility checklist for CA businesses

 When it comes to compliance, WCAG is your roadmap

 WCAG has several different versions and levels of conformance.
-Most laws and enforcement actions, including those in California, use WCAG 2.1 Level AA as the legal and practical standard.
+Most laws and enforcement actions, including those in California, now reference WCAG 2.2 Level AA as the legal and practical standard.

 Therefore, aligning your website with WCAG 2.1 Level AA is the clearest path to compliance in California.